Skip to Content

 • Jitterbit.GetVar: Using Jitterbit.GetVar, the code example Jitterbit.GetVar("$server.URL") returns the value of the project variable called "server.URL".
 Note that the dollar sign $ must be included within the variable name.

-Jitterbit Variables
+Jitterbit variables

 The Jitterbit system defines certain global variables that are always available throughout your project, known as Jitterbit variables (or known as predefined global variables).
 These can be used to fetch global information such as the name of the current source file or the name of the current operation.
-These are documented individually under the Jitterbit Variables section.
+These are documented individually under the Jitterbit variables section.

 In Jitterbit JavaScript, Jitterbit variables predefined by Jitterbit are accessible only with the Jitterbit.GetVar function.
 This is because all Jitterbit variables predefined by Jitterbit contain periods within the variable name.